michiganaerospace/mathtools/README.md

 <a name="legendre"></a>
 ### ```legendre.legendre_basis(x, nb_bases)```

-Define the Legendre polynomial basis on a specified domain.
+Computes the Legendre polynomial basis on a specified domain.

 > ARGUMENTS
 >   - **```x — array_like```**: The domain over which we are defining the